Dubai: Establishment of modern Dubai

 In 1901, Maktoum bin Hasher Al Maktoum established Dubai as a free port with no taxation on imports or exports and also gave merchants parcels of land and guarantees of protection and tolerance.
 These policies saw a movement of merchants not only directly from Lingeh, but also those who had settled in Ras Al Khaimah and Sharjah (which had historical links with Lingeh through the Al Qawasim tribe) to Dubai.
-An indicator of the growing importance of the port of Dubai can be gained from the movements of the steamer of the Bombay and Persia Steam Navigation Company, which from 1899 to 1901 paid five visits annually to Dubai.
-In 1902 the company's vessels made 21 visits to Dubai and from 1904 on, the steamers called fortnightly – in 1906, trading 70,000 tonnes of cargo.
-The frequency of these vessels only helped to accelerate Dubai's role as an emerging port and trading hub of preference.
+An indicator of the growing importance of the port of Dubai is the movements of the steamer of the Bombay and Persia Steam Navigation Company, which from 1899 to 1901 paid five visits annually to Dubai.
+In 1902 the company's vessels made 21 visits to Dubai and from 1904 on, the steamers called fortnightly, trading 70,000 tons of cargo in 1906.
+The frequency of these vessels only accelerated Dubai's role as an emerging port and trading hub of preference.
 Lorimer notes the transfer from Lingeh "bids fair to become complete and permanent", and also that the town had by 1906 supplanted Lingeh as the chief entrepôt of the Trucial States.

 The "great storm" of 1908 struck the pearling boats of Dubai and the coastal emirates towards the end of the pearling season that year, resulting in the loss of a dozen boats and over 100 men.
-The disaster was a major setback for Dubai, with many families losing their breadwinner and merchants facing financial ruin.
+The disaster was a major setback for Dubai, with many families losing their breadwinners and merchants facing financial ruin.
 These losses came at a time when the tribes of the interior were also experiencing poverty.
 In a letter to the Sultan of Muscat in 1911, Butti laments, "Misery and poverty are raging among them, with the result that they are struggling, looting and killing among themselves."

-In 1910, in the Hyacinth incident the town was bombarded by the HMS Hyacinth, with 37 people killed.
+In 1910, in the Hyacinth incident, the town was bombarded by HMS Hyacinth, with 37 people killed.